freyesgu93/aws-solutions-architect-associate-notes/README.md

 - Cloudfront
 - Elastic Load Balancing

-Enabling __multiple domains to serve HTTPS__ over same IP address —- Generate an SSL cert with AWS Certificate Manager and create a Cloudfront distribution.
-Associate cert with distribution and enable Server Name Indication (SNI).

 Classic Load Balancer does not support __SNI__, we have to use Application Load Balancer or Cloudfront.

 The following services enable us to __run SQL queries directly against S3 data__ —